SystemsApproach/security/tls.rst

 6.2 Record Protocol
 --------------------

-..
-WIP

 The task of the record protocol is to protect the data that is sent over a TLS connection with both encryption and authentication.
 While TLS supports a wide range of encryption and authentication methods, the set of options has actually become narrower in version 1.3 as weaknesses of older methods became clear and new cryptographic